Alison Wealth Management Prospective Client FAQ

 If you begin as a wealth management client, you receive allotted hours of financial & tax planning at no additional cost based on the asset amount you have invested with our firm.

 Do you offer tax preparation?

 Yes!
-As an Enrolled Agent admitted to practice before the IRS, Dave Alison has achieved the highest credential the IRS awards.
+As Enrolled Agents admitted to practice before the IRS, our tax team has achieved the highest credential the IRS awards.
 Individuals who obtain this elite status must adhere to ethical standards and complete 72 hours of continuing education courses every three years.